Bruce Oake (1985-2011)

 Bruce's family, his mother Anne and father Scott as well as his younger brother Darcy, are left with a hole in their hearts that will never heal.
 Nonetheless, they are committed to making Bruce's life mean something and ensuring some good comes from this tragic death.
-Their current focus is to construct the Bruce Oake Recovery Centre, an addition treatment facility in Winnipeg, Manitoba, that mirrors Simon House and will provide help to thousands of men in order to manage their addiction and re-integrate into society.
+Their current focus is to construct the Bruce Oake Recovery Centre, an addiction treatment facility in Winnipeg, Manitoba, that mirrors Fresh Start Recovery Centre in Calgary, Alberta and will provide help to thousands of men in order to manage their addiction and re-integrate into society.

 Scott, Anne and Bruce.